Small Particle Cleaning – A How To

 Air Scrubber (if doing this inside the home or garage) – this brand tends to be the best priced air scrubber

-Fogging Solution and Fogger for stage two.
+Fogging Solution and Fogger if doing particulate knockdown.
 Any of the following will work:

-Cleaning solution for stage three.
+Cleaning solution for wet wiping.
 Any of the following are acceptable and will tackle both mold spores and mycotoxins:

 The Process

-The purpose of the initial vacuuming or wiping of items is to loosen as much of the dust and particulates on the item as well as to remove what can easily be removed.
+The purpose of the initial vacuuming is to loosen as much of the dust and particulates on the item as well as to remove what can easily be removed.
 The process isn’t rocket science.
-Anything that can be vacuumed thoroughly with the brush attachment should be vacuumed.
-Anything else should be wiped with a single use microfiber cloth.
-For larger objects, you will need multiple microfiber cloths.
-You want to vacuum and wipe in one direction.
-Do not go back and forth or make circles.
-Use a new part of the cloth for each swipe.
-You can fold the cloth into quarters to achieve this and not waste any part of the cloth.
+Anything that can be vacuumed thoroughly with the brush attachment or crevice attachment should be vacuumed.
+Try to vacuum in an “S” pattern.
+This means move up and then down or left and then right, make an “S” shaped turn where you have a 20% overlap with the area you just vacuumed.
+Go slow.
+Don’t speed vacuum.

 Notes on Some Specific Types of Items